meltahawy/BetaGo/README.md

 ## Summary:

 Black plays at position (0, 0).
-A MCTS (Monte Carlo Search Tree) node, let's call it black1 is created and a Monte Carlo Search Tree is created.
+A MCTS (Monte Carlo Tree Search) node, let's call it black1 is created and a Monte Carlo Search Tree is created.
 Black1 becomes the root of the tree.
 Since the root is the only node in the tree, it is selected.
 Then expansion occurs, all possible white moves considering black played at (0, 0) are added as children to black1.
 Then one of these children are selected to be simulated from game start to game end (NOT AFFECTING THE NODE), let's say white1 is selected, a copy of white1 is created and a simulated game is played on the copy of white1, the result of the game is recorded and added to the stats of white1.
 Then that result is backpropogated all the way to the first ancestor of white1, updating every node encountered along the way.

 ## Logistics: